fredgibbs/fredgibbs.github.io/courses/making-history/schedule.md

 section: home
 ---

-# Schedule of Readings & Assignments
+# HIST 1105: Readings & Assignments

 Everything you need to turn in is listed in a red box.
 Many weeks have short reading reflections due on specified days to keep everyone moving along together and space out the work.
 But I am also aware that stuff happens and takes up valuable time unexpectedly.
 As long as you are USUALLY meeting the deadlines, you can submit work up to TWO DAYS after the due date for full credit if the need arises.
 But this leeway should be used only as a last resort to deal with unusual circumstances.